nathen418/Interesting-Ideas/README.md

 - Vehicle tracker using object recognition [(link)](https://github.com/Antares-Network/Vehicle-Tracking-Using-OpenCV-and-VOLOv5)
 - A website for myself [(link)](https://nathen418.com)
 - A website for my Github Organization [(link)](https://playantares.com)
-- Get and setup a yubikey
+- Get and setup a yubikey ----- Done
 - Design a Bad usb using a raspi pico or similar controller
 - Metal business cards (pcb business cards???)
 - Make some dope content with a DGI drone or some better brand